 - C4.1 Redeployment is the process of locating alternative employment for a potentially excess or excess employee within ASD.
-Potentially excess and excess employees are to be considered in advance of, and in isolation from, other applicants for substantively vacant ongoing ASD positions at their own level (or at a lower level) for which they apply or are referred.
-To be found suitable for a vacancy, the potentially excess or excess employee need only demonstrate that, with training, they would be able to satisfactorily perform the duties of the position within a period of three to six months. - C4.2 Where the number of employees at a given classification level exceeds the number of positions at that classification level in the new organisational structure, fair and transparent processes will be utilised by ASD to determine which of those employees are most suitable for the available positions.
-At the earliest possible stage a process or processes to be utilised will be selected having regard to: - a. minimising the impact on employees; - b. ensuring the best fit between employees existing capabilities and the requirements of the new organisational roles; and
+Potentially excess and excess employees are to be considered in advance of, and in isolation from, other applicants for substantively vacant ongoing ASD positions at their substantive classification level (or at a lower level) for which they apply or are referred.
+To be found suitable for a vacancy, the potentially excess or excess employee need only demonstrate that, with training, they would be able to satisfactorily perform the duties of the position within a period of three to six months. - C4.2 Where the number of employees at a given classification level exceeds the number of positions at that classification level in the new organisational structure, ASD will use fair and transparent processes to determine which of those employees are most suitable for the available positions.
+At the earliest possible stage a process will be selected having regard to: - a. minimising the impact on employees

-- c. establishing pathways to redeployment, either inside ASD or utilising section 38G of the Intelligence Service Act 2001, in the APS, for employees that do not attain roles in the new organisation. - C4.3 A potentially excess or excess employee may be redeployed, with or without consent, to a position at their substantive classification for which they are suitable. - C4.4 A potentially excess or excess employee may give their consent to be redeployed to a position at a lower classification.
-Subject to giving four weeks' notice, an excess employee may be redeployed to a position below the employee's classification for which they are suitable without the employee's consent. - C4.5 Where an excess employee is redeployed, the Director-General is to advise the employee that their excess status has ended. - C4.6 Income maintenance.
+- b. ensuring the best fit between employees' existing capabilities and the requirements of the new organisational roles, and - c. establishing pathways to redeployment, either inside ASD or, under section 38G of the Intelligence Service Act 2001, in the APS. - C4.3 A potentially excess or excess employee may be redeployed, with or without consent, to a position at their substantive classification for which they are suitable. - C4.4 A potentially excess or excess employee may give their consent to be redeployed to a position at a lower classification.
+Subject to giving four weeks' notice, an excess employee may be redeployed to a position below the employee's classification for which they are suitable without the employee's consent. - C4.5 Where an excess employee is redeployed, the Director-General will advise the employee that their excess status has ended. - C4.6 Income maintenance.
 A potentially excess or excess employee who is redeployed to a lower classification level will have their salary maintained at the higher level for 52 weeks from the date of their reduction while they remain in ASD employment.
 An employee who has received income higher than their substantive level for a continuous period of at least 52 weeks immediately preceding the date of reduction, and who could reasonably have expected to continue receiving the higher income but for their reduction, is to have their income maintained at the higher level for 52 weeks.